edeliver/edeliver/README.md

 ### 1.4 [RVM](http://beginrescueend.com/)

 You have rvm installed on the server that you'll be delivering your code to.
-I use only system-wide setups in productioon.
+I use only system-wide setups in production.
 Yes, you've guessed it, use [rvm-cookbook](https://github.com/gchef/rvm-cookbook) for the best experience.

 ps: rbenv support is on the roadmap.
 If you want it right now, fork away.